erich666/McUsd/README.md

 Other renderers are available in the "Renderer" menu just above the viewport (not to be confused with the Rendering or Render menus above it).
 The experimental Hydra GL and experimental Hydra Arnold renderers gave black views, Arnold alone gave a dim purple view of the meshes.

 I experimented with changing the Sun's intensity instead.
 Reset the exposure to 0.
 In the Outliner to the left, open the defaultLightSet and select McUsd:Sun.
-In the McUsd:SunShape tab dialog on the right, change the Intensity from 50000 (I don't know where this number came from, as the sun in the file is set to 30) to 10.
+In the McUsd:SunShape tab dialog on the right, change the Intensity from 50000 (I don't know where this number came from, as the sun in the file is set to 30; that said, if I examine this same light in usdview, it says 50000.
+Maybe it's a default?) to 10.
 This gives a different view, with the lava blocks overblown:

 ![Maya](/images/maya_dim_sun.png "Maya")